Luigibarte4563/StudentInfoFormW-database/README.md

 📍 **Live Demo:** [View App Here](https://luigibarte4563.github.io/StudentInfoFormW-database/index.html)

-A simple web app for submitting and managing student enrollment data — built using **HTML**, **JavaScript**, and **Firebase Realtime Database**.
+A responsive web app for submitting, viewing, and managing student enrollment data — built using **HTML**, **CSS**, **JavaScript**, and **Firebase Realtime Database**.

 ---

 ## 🔍 Overview

-This project enables students to submit their enrollment information (Name, ID, Email, Course, Year) and view a public list of all submitted records in real time.
+The **StudentInfoFormW-database** project allows students to easily submit their enrollment information (Name, ID, Email, Program) and view a real-time list of all submissions.
-An **admin interface** is also provided for verifying or deleting student entries.
+It also includes an **admin interface** for verifying and deleting student records directly from the database.

 ---

 ## ✨ Features

-✅ Student form submission
+✅ Submit student enrollment information
-✅ Real-time database updates
+✅ Real-time updates using Firebase Realtime Database
-✅ Public student list view
+✅ Public list of all submitted records
-✅ Admin panel for verification & deletion
+✅ Admin panel for verifying and deleting entries
-✅ Firebase Realtime Database integration
+✅ Hosted with GitHub Pages for instant access

 ---